GoogleCloudPlatform/cluster-toolkit/community/modules/scheduler/schedmd-slurm-gcp-v5-hybrid/README.md

 `disable_default_mounts` variable is set to true.

-**Power Saving Logic:** The cloud partitions will make use of the power saving logic and the suspend and resume scripts will be set.
+**Power Saving Logic:** The cloud partitions will make use of the power saving logic and the suspend and resume programs will be set.
 If any local partitions also make use of these `slurm.conf` variables, a conflict will likely occur.
 There is no support currently for partition level suspend and resume scripts, therefore either the local partition will need to turn this off or the hybrid